pythonindia/inpycon-blog/content/blog/2019-making-pycon-india-women-friendly.md

 <!-- PELICAN_END_SUMMARY -->

-  * For parents travelling with young kids, childcare services will be provided at the venue for kids 5 years or below.
+  * For parents travelling with young kids, childcare services will be provided at the venue for kids aged 5 years or below.
 If you want to avail childcare for your kid, please mark the checkbox for the same in the ticket registration page.

-  * The organizers will arrange a Kids Corner with games, entertainment and activities for kids above 5 upto 12.
+  * The organizers will arrange a Kids Corner with games, entertainment and activities for kids of age 5 to 12.
 If you want to avail Kids Corner for your kid, please mark the checkbox for the same in the ticket registration page.